 Issues facing parents and children on social media

 Knowing how to enable the various privacy functions is necessary, particularly for parents with children already using social media.
-By nature, children are quick to catch on to new technologies and with many of their peers using these social platforms, they’re easily encouraged to join too.
+Children are quick to catch on to new technologies and with many of their peers using these social platforms, they’re easily encouraged to join.

-Children should be encouraged to participate on social media, but with studies showing that four out of five children do not feel safe on social media and the UK Children’s Commissioner calling social media ‘binging’ is as bad as junk food, parents should heed the warnings and monitor their child’s activity on all social platforms.
+Children can participate on social media, but with studies showing that four out of five children do not feel safe on social media and the UK Children’s Commissioner calling social media ‘binging’ is as bad as junk food, parents should heed the warnings and monitor their child’s activity on all social platforms.

 The concerns for parents do not end there.
 While in past decades, bullying at school was a concern for many parents and children, with social media networks, these worries do not stop once you are in your own home.
 With one in three children having been a victim of cyberbullying, it’s vital for parents to be monitoring their children’s social activities and know what’s going on in their social lives online, as well as offline.